 Uganda has a total number of 14 habituated gorilla families with each group comprising of 10 to 40 members of varying ages headed by a silverback gorillas (the oldest male) in the group.
-Bwindi impenetrable forest hosts 12 habituated mountain gorilla families and 2 more families available for gorilla habituation experience.
+Bwindi impenetrable forest hosts 12 habituated gorilla groups groups and 2 more families available for gorilla habituation experience.
 Only 8 Gorilla permits are available each day for each gorilla group.

 Gorilla families are given names depending on their formation history, group location and name of the dominant silverback.

 Mgahinga national park hosts just one Uganda gorilla family – the Nyakagezi group.
 Few visitors go to Mgahinga for gorilla tours despite having one of the the largest gorilla families anywhere around.
 Mgahinga Gorilla park is the best place to go for Gorilla habituation experience.
 Detailed information for each of Uganda’s mountain gorilla groups are summarized in the following paragraphs.
 Briefly, the gorilla groups in Uganda are:-

 - Rushegura Gorilla Family – Buhoma (Bwindi)

 - Bitukura Gorilla Family- Ruhija (Bwindi)

 - Nshongi Gorilla Family – Rushaga (Bwindi)

 - Mishaya Gorilla Family – Rushaga (Bwindi)

 - Kahungye Gorilla Family – Rushaga (Bwindi)

 - Busingye Gorilla Family – Rushaga (Bwindi)